Random cliques in random graphs and sharp thresholds for $F$-factors: The triangle case

 We estimate $Q_j$ exactly as before, leading to the bound \eqref{Qest}, valid whenever $\cB_1$ does not hold.
 This time, let us call step $j$ \emph{dangerous} if there are two (or more) distinct $i,i'\in N_{j,1}$ such that $E_i$ and $E_{i'}$ are both contained in $E_j\cup R$.
 If step $j$ is not dangerous, then from \eqref{Qest} we have $Q_j\le 1+o(1)$, which with \eqref{key2} gives

 for $n$ large enough, where in the second step we used \eqref{ca}.
 Hence our coupling cannot fail at such a step.

-As before, we call a dangerous step $j$ \emph{deadly} if the hyperedge (now a triple) corresponding to $E_j$ is present in the random graph $H=H_3(n,\pi)$ that we construct.
+As before, we call a dangerous step $j$ \emph{deadly} if the hyperedge (now a triple) corresponding to $E_j$ is present in the random hypergraph $H=H_3(n,\pi)$ that we construct.
 Our coupling fails only if such a step exists.
-As before, this means that the simple graph $G(H)$ corresponding to $H$ contains a triangle with edge-set $E_i$, even though $H$ contains no triple corresponding to this triangle.
+As before, this implies that the simple graph $G(H)$ corresponding to $H$ contains a triangle with edge-set $E_i$, even though $H$ contains no triple corresponding to this triangle.
 We may assume that $H$ contains no avoidable configuration (otherwise $\cB_2$ holds).
 By Remark~\ref{RA3}, it follows that $H$ contains a clean $3$-cycle $H_1$ `sitting on' $E_i$.
 Similarly, $H$ contains a clean $3$-cycle $H_2$ sitting on $E_{i'}$.
 Since $i,i'\in N_{j,1}$ we have that $E_i$ and $E_i'$ both intersect $E_j$ in at least one edge.
 Hence there is a vertex common to $E_i$ and $E_i'$.
 It follows that $H_1$ and $H_2$ share at least one vertex.
-Since they are unicyclic and not identical, it easily follows that their union is connected and complex, and hence an avoidable configuration.
+Since they are unicyclic and not identical, it easily follows that their union is connected and complex, and (since it has at most $6\le 2^r$ hyperedges) is hence an avoidable configuration.
 So $\cB_2$ does hold after all.
 Thus we have again shown that if our coupling fails, $\cB_1\cup \cB_2$ holds, an event of probability $o(1)$. \end{proof}

-\begin{remark} It would be very interesting to prove a stronger bound for $r=3$.\footnote{As noted in the introduction, Annika Heckel has now proved such a bound.} One place where we were rather generous in the proof is replacing $p^{|E_j\setminus R|}$ by $p^{|E_j|}=p^{e(K_r)}$ in the bound \eqref{key}.
-Unfortunately, in the problematic case here it may be that $E_j$ is disjoint from $R$, so this does not save us.
-(Otherwise we could try using $c=1-o(1)$.)
-Indeed, it may happen that we have found the triangles $axy$ and $byz$, have found that $F_i=xyz$ is missing, and are testing for the presence of $F_j=czx$. \end{remark}